 In this program, participants receive vocational janitorial training, job development, and employment in a supported work environment.
 Participants will learn and earn and will work with their Job Coach to transition to community integrated employment.
 Participants work 4-6 hours a week performing janitorial duties and each participant will also receive one hour each week of one on one job development time with the Job Coach.

-The program is at Goodwill’s Machesney Park, Sterling, and Freeport retail store locations.
+The program is at Goodwill’s Freeport, Sterling, Rockford, McHenry, Huntley, Crystal Lake, Beloit, Machesney Park, and Ottawa retail store locations.

 Goodwill Industries of Northern Illinois works with individuals and help them reach their goals collaboratively.